 The AT89C51 is Atmel’s version of the 8051.
 The original 8051 series (also known as MCS-51) designed by Intel was discontinued in 1996.
 More than 20 major companies still produce their variants of the 8051 or other uC using 8051’s IP cores.
 Atmel’s version of the 8051 is the most popular one out there.
 You are most likely using this to study right now.

 The only difference between the original 8051’s architecture and the AT89c51’s architecture is that the latter has 4KB of on-chip programmable flash memory.
-Which allows for faster development since the flash memory can be erased in a few seconds.
+This allows for faster development since the flash memory can be erased in a few seconds.
 Although, you will need an external programmer/burner that supports flash memory to program it.

 In this article, we will just discuss all the functions of the 40 pins that you can see protruding out the sides of the AT89C51 and everything else that you can physically see when you hold your microcontroller.